RELATED CHAPTERS

 • the wider community including neighbours or other residents of the area or care home.

 Making Safeguarding Personal (MSP) stresses the importance of keeping the adult at the centre of the process.
-Under MSP the adult is best placed to identify risks, provide details of its impact and whether or not they find the mitigation acceptable.
-Working with the adult to lead and manage the level of risk that they identify as acceptable creates a culture where:
+Under MSP the adult is best placed to identify risks, provide details of their likely impact and whether or not they find the mitigation acceptable.
+Working with the adult to lead and manage the level of identified risk creates a culture where:

 • adults feel more in control;